Art Without Walls

 Connect with art in inventive ways on these family-friendly tours for ages 7+.

 Enjoy our annual fun-filled day of art making activities and workshops with contemporary artists.
-Last year's Family Day, Art for Good, was on August 19, 2017.
+We host Family Day every September.
+Family Day: Art Beyond Borders took place on September 8, 2018.

 Family Flicks Film Series